sidhu177/CS6310/README.md

 # CS6310
-This repo will have some refreshner code on Java.
+This repo will have some refreshner code on Java